juhp/stack-all/README.md

 `stack-all` by default runs `stack build` over Stackage Nightly and LTS major versions
-(current default is nightly & major LTS versions back to lts-18) corresponding to latest major ghc minor versions, with appropriate stack `--resolver` options.
+(the current default range is nightly & major LTS versions back to lts-18) corresponding to latest major ghc minor versions, using appropriate stack `--resolver` options.

 Note that `stack` only works in a project if a `stack.yaml` file exists.
-If no `stack.yaml` file is found in a .cabal project, `stack-all` will create one, if there is a .cabal or "package.yaml" file.
+If no `stack.yaml` file is found in a .cabal project, `stack-all` will create one if there is a .cabal or "package.yaml" file.
-Of course it may still fail to build, but this allows for quick experiments to build a package that does not include stack support.
+Of course it may still fail to build, but this allows for quick attempts to build a package that does not include a stack.yaml file.

 Since 0.6, stack-all also works outside projects, like stack itself does.